Moderate to Severe Psoriasis: Biologic Drugs

 Using biologics with other psoriasis treatments

-All of the biologics currently on the market can be used with other treatments such as phototherapy or topicals.
-Using phototherapy along with Remicade may increase your risk of skin cancer.
+All the current biologics can be used with other treatments such as phototherapy or topicals, though using phototherapy along with Remicade may increase skin cancer risk.

-For more information on individual biologic treatments download the product fact sheets »
+For more information on individual biologics, download the product fact sheets »